The dichotomy and future of sports arbitration - Appointment of arbitrators

 - A review of Argentina’s new sports training-compensation law

 - The dichotomy and future of sports arbitration - Compelled consent

 - The dichotomy and future of sports arbitration - Legal aid and publications of decisions

 - The dichotomy and future of sports arbitration - Domestics arbitration

 About the Author

-Nick is rated the leading junior barrister in Sports Law and is a member of Blackstone Chambers.
+Nick is rated a leading silk in Sports Law and is a member of Blackstone Chambers.

 He has advised and acted for a number of sports governing bodies, athletes, most Premier League football clubs and many world-class football players in commercial and regulatory disputes.